Admission to the Master of Education Degree

 - Submit a teaching or alternative teaching certificate OR a non-teaching verification form.

-- Provide responses to the writing exam.
+- Provide response to the personal statement.

 - Take the GRE, if applicable.

 The Master of Education degree program requires completion of thirty-two (32) to thirty-six (36) semester hours of applicable work above the baccalaureate degree.
 Courses which may apply to the MEd program are those 5000 level courses and appropriate graduate level courses transferred from accredited institutions.